 1. Hair Scrubs Help Control Dandruff

 When shopping for a scalp scrub for dandruff, look for one that contains natural ingredients with antifungal properties like tea tree oil or rosemary oil.
-My favourite scalp scrub for dandruff?
-Hair & Scalp Detox Scrub.
+My favorite scalp scrub for dandruff?
+Scalp Delight™ Detox Scrub.
 This scalp scrub for dandruff is formulated with organic rosemary leaf oil, which helps to eliminate fungus and relieves itchiness from dandruff.

 Want to learn more about dandruff?
 Then read this post “Dandruff: What Your Dry, Flaky Scalp is Trying to Tell You”.